 View Mistakes as an Opportunity Rather Than a Weakness

-People fear mistakes because they’re reprimanded and ridiculed for them.
+People fear missteps because they’re reprimanded and ridiculed for them.
 As a result, we become defensive when they occur.
 Imagine how we’d act if mistakes were a welcome way of life?
 As Ralph Nader said, “Your best teacher is your last mistake.”

 Welcome feedback.
 If mistakes were welcomed, you’d feel supported by constructive feedback rather than attacked by biting criticism.
 You’d feel exhilarated rather than stressed out.

 Stimulate learning.
-If mistakes were welcomed, you’d feel comfortable sharing your mistakes rather than hiding from them.
+If missteps were welcomed, you’d feel comfortable sharing your mistakes rather than hiding from them.
 You’d know that sharing fosters learning.
 Why should other people learn from their mistakes when they can learn from yours?

 Trusting partnerships.
 In business, if mistakes were transparent, communication with vendors would flourish and artificial walls would be torn down.
 Vendors would be treated more as allies than as adversaries.

 There are two exceptions to the rule.
-First, there’s no excuse for making the same mistake twice.
+First, there’s no excuse for making the same misstep twice.
 When people don’t learn from mistakes, their mishaps often turn into bad habits.
 Second, while an error in judgment is acceptable, lack of integrity should never be tolerated.

 Make No Mistake About It